abderrahmaneMustapha/algeria-api-natural-disaster/utils/code/earthquakes/earthquakes.md

-# Webscraper

-the script that we use to get data
+# the script that we use to get  earthquakes data